 The Coalition for Livestock Guardian dogs is a unique non-profit that addresses a growing need that is currently not served.
-We seek to develop programs that assist livestock guardian dog owners in implementing proven practices that will have a direct impact on the well-being of the dogs, educate owners on responsible ownership of companion livestock guardian dogs that will prevent the numbers of livestock guardian dogs that are surrendered and inspire owners of working livestock guardian dogs to use proven management methods that will decrease or eliminate the numbers of livestock guardian dogs in need.
+We seek to develop initiatives and protections that will have a direct positive impact on the well-being of the dogs, educate owners on responsible ownership of companion livestock guardian dogs that will prevent the numbers of livestock guardian dogs that are surrendered and inspire owners of working livestock guardian dogs to use proven management methods that will decrease or eliminate the numbers of livestock guardian dogs in need.

 We are a registered 501c3 nonprofit, EIN# 84-5047718.

 Currently, our initiatives are targeted in the Western States, specifically Utah and Idaho, as education for the public is non-existent, management guidelines for working dogs are lacking and shelters are experiencing increased numbers of both working and companion LGD in need.
 Utah also has vast public lands, leaving working LGD vulnerable to theft and mismanagement.